programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 On the contrary, the authors in cluster 4 (the less cohesive one in the upper right part of our plot) comprise well-known and extensively discussed authors such as Plato or Aristophanes, who have all written quite a few works that are still famous and remained relevant due to their high number of modern editions and commentaries.

 Thus, even though this is not a research-oriented article, our clustering of the `DNP_ancient_authors.csv` dataset has resulted in some promising clusters, which might help us develop new research questions.
-For instance, we could take these clusters and examine potential shifts in the interest in certain authors over the centuries.

 # *Religion* Abstracts Data
 The second part of this tutorial is going to deal with textual data, namely all abstracts scraped from the [*Religion* (journal)](https://www.tandfonline.com/toc/rrel20/current) website.
 We will try to cluster the abstracts based on their word features in the form of **TF-IDF** vectors (which is short for "**T**ext **F**requency - **I**nverted **D**ocument **F**requency").

-## 1. Loading the Dataset & Exploratory Data Analysis
+## 1. Exploring the Dataset
 Similar to the analysis of the `DNP_ancient_authors.csv` dataset, we will first load the `RELIGION_abstracts.csv` into our program and look at some summary statistics.

 ```Python